entando-samples/e71-simple-epc/README.md

-# Configurable Widget
+# Simple EPC
-The project contains a very simple MFE (simple-mfe) for Entando 7.1
+The project contains a very simple MFE (simple-mfe) deployed as a simple EPC in Entando 7.1

 ## Prerequisites
 1. Docker account